craigprotzel/Mashups/03_04_Web_Dev_101/README.md

 #### V. Exercise: [Playing with the Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial)

 #### VI.
 Discussion - Project #1 Due Class 10 (Thurs 10/04)
 * Create a single web page experience that, upon user input, responds with data from at least 2 web apis.
 One possible approach to this assignment would be to design the experience around answering a question for the user.
-An example of this is [doineedanumbrella.com](http://doineedanumbrella.com/).
 But **(1)** a user needs to "trigger" an event, **(2)** data needs to be requested via AJAX from two APIs, and **(3)** the page should update appropriately.
 Your completed assignment should include a .html file, a .css file, and a .js file.

 #### VII.
 Homework
 * Read - [Javascript from Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://commlab.nyuad.im/media/ScottMurray_Javascript.pdf)